Baylor's Summer of Discovery is making it easy for incoming Baylor students to get a jump start on classes this summer with discounted online courses.

 Keep in mind that if you choose to do Baylor Line Camp (which we highly recommend), you must choose an alternating summer session for Summer of Discovery classes.

 - Students may take a maximum of 8 hours in any single summer session.
-The discount applies to cumulative class hours taken across both sessions.

 - Please keep in mind that any courses you might take this summer will be part of your college transcript and will count toward your cumulative GPA, so make sure you're prepared for however many hours you decide to take.